A Website for Architectural Photographer & Writer Bradley Wheeler

 Cookie-cutter Website Alternative

-Initially built on the Adobe Business Catalyst platform and programmed with CSS, and Javascript, using standard HTML, the site would exist in its state until 2019 when Adobe announced the end of life for the platform.
+Initially built on the Adobe Business Catalyst platform and programmed with CSS and JavaScript, using standard HTML, the site remained in that state until 2019, when Adobe announced the platform’s end of life.

-At the time, Wix’s EditorX was becoming my tool of choice to build websites on, and we decided to relaunch his site on that platform.
+At the time, Wix’s EditorX was becoming my tool of choice for building websites, and we decided to relaunch his site on that platform.

 The Right Tools for a Photographer's Website

-The ability for a photographer to upload, edit, and manage their images and details with ease is a critical tool for a photographer's website.
+The ability to upload, edit, and manage images and details with ease is a critical feature of a photographer's website.
 We had over 100 images prepared for his galleries.
-Not only, did the images go up easily, but managing their metadata, titles, and descriptions was a breeze.
+Not only did the images go up easily, but managing their metadata, titles, and descriptions was a breeze.

-Wix's Media Gallery has a built-in loader, allowing images and video to load on scroll, and offers both expanded and true-full screen-mode viewing.
+Wix's Media Gallery has a built-in loader that allows images and videos to load on scroll and offers both expanded and true full-screen viewing modes.

 Using the Content Manager, we were able to create a directory of articles, publications, and testimonials, allowing us to easily place items on a specific page and list them in a specific order with ease.

-Take a moment to experience Bradley's work at https://www.bradleywheelerphoto.com
+Take a moment to experience Bradley's work at his website.

 Though Bradley's site does not employ the following features, many photographers find them valuable to have on their site.

 With Wix, photographers can sell their work online, in both print and digital formats.
-Additionally, after a photoshoot, the photographer will be able to share the results of the shoot with and allow their client to select and or purchase their photography directly from the site in a seamless manner.
+Additionally, after a photoshoot, the photographer will be able to share the results of the shoot with their client and allow them to select and/or purchase their photography directly from the site in a seamless manner.

 Are you a photographer or a creative in need of a gallery-driven website?
 I can help!
 Let's Talk!